chanzuckerberg/cztack/bless-ca/README.md

   * Encrypts it with KMS
   * A [custom provider](https://github.com/chanzuckerberg/terraform-provider-bless) ensures no sensitive material is persisted to the terraform remote store
 * Creates a [kmsauth](https://github.com/lyft/python-kmsauth) kms key
-  * And authorizes a list of IAM users to allow them to assert their identity
+  * And authorizes a list of IAM users to allow them to assert their identity through kmsauth
-* Packages and configures the Bless Lambda
+* Packages and configures the Bless Lambda using a [custom provider](https://github.com/chanzuckerberg/terraform-provider-bless)
   * Creates the bless lambda execution role
   * Configures the bless lambda with some defaults (which you can override)